dineshreddy91/CloudReconstruction/README.md

 # CloudReconstruction
-We show a mtethod for reconstruction of cloud evolution using muli-view stereo based optimization
+We show a method for reconstruction of cloud evolution using muli-view stereo based optimization